itsjoshuagraves/digitalgarden/content/tools/articles/cbc radio notifications/index.md

 I admit, over the past six months, my relationship to notifications has changed.
 Often, I ignore them, deleting them from my home screen sometime late at night without reading them.
 Other times, I'll feel the buzz or hear the chirp of a message and choose to ignore it.

-Joshua Graves is a designer based in Charlotte, North Carolina.
+Joshua Mauldin is a designer based in Charlotte, North Carolina.
 (Enowen Photography)

 "It's a lot like when someone at work comes up to your desk and asks you, 'Hey!
-Did you see that email that I sent you?'," says [Josh Graves](http://joshuaGraves.com/), an app designer.
+Did you see that email that I sent you?'," says [Josh Mauldin](http://joshuaMauldin.com/), an app designer.

 "The more often that happens, the more we're going to start ignoring that person or moving our desk."